Men think they're smarter than women in college experiment

 Katelyn Cooper, a doctoral student in the Arizona State University School of Life Sciences and her adviser, assistant professor Sara Brownell, studied the effect in an undergraduate biology class.

+That’s closer to reality — about half of people in any group should be above the average, and half below it.

-The students worked in groups and as partners and when asked to rate themselves compared to their closest workmate, 61 percent of the men said they were smarter, while just 33 percent of the women did.
+The students worked in groups and as partners and when asked to rate themselves compared to their closest workmate, the men thought they'd be smarter than 61 percent of their colleagues women put the number closer to 33 percent.

 “This echoes what has been previously shown in the literature; a review of nearly 20 published papers on self-estimated intelligence concluded that men rate themselves higher than women on self-estimated intelligence,” Cooper and Brownell wrote in their report, published in Advances in Physiology Education.